wgmo/graphtik/docs/source/arch.rst

         For instance, if the root has been asked as output, no subdoc can be subsequently `evicted <eviction>`.

+        Note that `jsonp` are implicitly created on an operation that has a `current-working-document` defined.

         :seealso: ::ref:`hierarchical-data` (example)

     json pointer path